 (viii) Implications for governance, public policy, product, process, service, organisational and managerial innovations and similar topics.

-Mittal, N, Agarwal, R & Selen, W 2018, 'Value creation and the impact of policy interventions: Indian LPG supply chain case study', The International Journal of Logistics Management, vol. 29, no. 1, pp. 64-89.View/Download from: UTS OPUS or Publisher's site
+Mittal, N, Agarwal, R & Selen, W 2018, 'Value creation and the impact of policy interventions: Indian LPG supply chain case study', International Journal of Logistics Management, The, vol. 29, no. 1, pp. 64-89.View/Download from: Publisher's site

 Purpose – The purpose of this paper is to demonstrate the development of key supply chain capabilities in the Indian public sector-run liquefied petroleum gas (LPG) supply chain.
 This case study has relevance to